-The NIHR Applied Research Collaboration West new Knowledge Mobilisation programme focuses on building capacity and capability and mobilising evidence across these priority areas:
+The NIHR Applied Research Collaboration West Knowledge Mobilisation programme focuses on building capacity and capability and mobilising evidence across these priority areas:

 - Health of children and young people